bdurkee/resolve-lite/README.md

 specification language designed for verifying correctness of object oriented programs.

-The RESOLVE language provides syntactic slots for mathematical assertions such as pre-post conditions that are capable of abstractly describing a program's intended behavior.
-Users write these assertions using definitions from a variety of pre-existing and user-defined mathematical theories.
+The RESOLVE language is designed from the ground up to facilitate *mathematical reasoning*.
+As such, the language provides syntactic slots for assertions such as pre-post conditions that are capable of abstractly describing a program's intended behavior.
+In writing these assertions, users are free to draw from from a variety of pre-existing and user-defined mathematical theories containing a fundamental axioms, definitions, and results necessary/useful in establishing program correctness.

 All phases of the verification process spanning verification condition (VC) generation to proving are performed in-house, while RESOLVE programs themselves